The night began with the Rolling Stones

 I didn’t let him finish.
 Slapping his gun away with one hand, brought the other around swiftly, slid my fist past his cheek and used the flat of my elbow to smash into his jaw.
 The guy’s legs buckled and he staggered back a step.
 But all the fight went out of him when a right knee came up and planted itself in his nuts and lifted him halfway to heaven.
 Catching him by his belt and his shirt collar I turned him around and threw him at the door like a battering ram.

 The door splintered open bashing against the wall and the baby gorilla went skidding unconscious across the floor.
 In the middle of the smoke filled room was a large round table with about eight men of sundry nationalities sitting around it smoking cigars and cigarettes.
 On the table, surrounded by an array of beer and whiskey bottles, lay maybe five or six thousand dollars in hard cash.
-They still sat around the table holding their cards, cigars and cigarettes threatening to drop from their lips, too stunned to even get up.

 I grinned and nodded at two men.
 One was a city commissioner we knew quite well and the other was the second deputy assistant to the newly elected mayor.
 A couple of others were prominent businessmen and conspicuous church members of a mega church downtown while the rest of them were small time hoods and drug dealers.